-Continuous variables are presented as mean \pm standard deviation (SD).
+Continuous variables are presented as mean±standard deviation (SD).
 Normality was assessed using the Shapiro-Wilk test.
-Continuous variables were compared by Wilcoxon signed rank test.
-Statistical analysis was performed with the use of JMP pro 14 at a significance threshold of P<0.05 except for voxel-wise CBF analyses.
+Continuous variables were compared by the Wilcoxon signedrank test.
+Statistical analysis was performed using JMP[®] Pro 14 (SAS Institute Inc., Cary, NC, USA) at a significance threshold of p<0.05 except for voxel-wise CBF analyses.

-We explored which brozirain areas showed CBF changes after TAVI by conducting a voxel-wise comparison between CBF maps before and 3 months after TAVI at an exploratory significance threshold of P<0.005.
-CBF within the areas, which changed after TAVI, were calculated and then were used for a paired t test between baseline and 3 months.
+We explored which brain areas showed CBF changes after TAVI by conducting a voxel-wise comparison between CBF maps before and three months after TAVI at an exploratory significance threshold of p<0.005.
+CBF within the areas which changed after TAVI were calculated and were then used for a paired t-test between baseline and three months.
 A repeated measures linear mixed-model analysis was performed to evaluate changes in CBF and those in cognitive function tests.
-The details of the SPECT image pre-processing and analysis are mentioned in the Supplementary Materials.
+The details of the SPECT image pre-processing and analysis are shown in Supplementary Appendix 3.